-Two British Harriers intercept 3 Argentine Daggers and down three of them. ( The British Sidewinder Heat Seeking Missile was superior in perfomance to the Argentine verison of the Air-to-Air Missile.)
+Two British Harriers intercept 3 Argentine Daggers and down three of them. ( The British Sidewinder Heat Seeking Missile was superior in performance to the Argentine version of the Air-to-Air Missile.)

 Five A-4 Skyhawks from the 5th Air Brigade are met by heavy British AAA fire with no damage to either side.

 - 22 MAY 1982: